bigpapiarnold/smolplanets_documentation/docs/source/tokenomics.rst

 ****************

 In this game, you will have the opportunity to build and develop your own planet, and to do that, you will need a special currency - "$Crystal". "$Crystal" is a cryptocurrency token that serves as the in-game currency.
 You can use "$Crystal" to purchase resources, construct buildings and structures, and upgrade your planet.
 As you progress in the game and develop your planet, you will be able to harvest more "$Crystal", allowing you to expand your empire and unlock new possibilities.
 So get ready to dive into the world of "$Crystal" and start building your very own planet today!

+What are Items
+****************

+In the Smol Planets game, there are a variety of items that you can purchase with "$Crystal" to help you develop and expand your planet.
+For example, you can purchase special mining tools like drills to extract valuable resources, gas tanks to fuel your operations, or farming tools to cultivate crops.
+The better the tools you have, the more "$Crystal" you will be able to generate.

+By upgrading your tools and equipment, you will be able to increase your production and harvest more "$Crystal", allowing you to unlock new possibilities and advance further in the game.
+Whether you're looking to build a thriving mining operation, a flourishing farm, or a bustling city, the items you purchase with "$Crystal" will play a crucial role in your success.
+So be sure to invest wisely and keep an eye out for new tools and upgrades that can help take your planet to the next level.